ashtonthomas/bento-wiki-spider/README.md

 - Spark
 - Hibernate
 - Angular (1.5)
-- MySQL (maybe use an in memory data store or filestore)
+- MySQL (maybe use an in memory data store or filestore) - maybe Postgres if I'm deploying to Heroku
 - Deploy to Heroku?